KnapsackPro/docs.knapsackpro.com/_posts/2021-02-18-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 The first CI node sends the below request.
 Its purpose is to attempt to connect to the existing Queue on the API side.

 {% highlight plain %}
-// 1st type of request to Queue API should set params:
+// 1st type of request to Queue API should set attributes:
 // can_initialize_queue: true AND attempt_connect_to_queue: true
 // Note that there is no test_files parameter in the payload to make the request fast and keep the payload small.
 {% endhighlight %}